somaSystems/lifeTimes/development.md

 packages.
 Function arguments and variables in functions created by lifeTimes, are prefixed by “.” in the function arguments definition, and throughout the body of the function.
-The idea is that the “.” prefix helps distinguish “algebraic variables” from “concrete”“objects in the body of the function.
-Examples are”.lts\_variables“.
-The”." has not special meaning it is an arbitrary symbol.
+The idea is that the “.” prefix helps distinguish “algebraic variables” from “concrete” objects in the body of the function.
+Examples are “.lts\_variables”.
+The “.” has not special meaning it is an arbitrary symbol.

 ## User exposed functions